The best macro photography camera settings.

 Between the magnification and level of detail required, macro photography pushes your camera —and your creative photographic vision — to its limits.
 If you want sharp photos of the tiniest objects, these are the camera settings you’ll want to utilize.

-The right camera settings to capture exotic macro worlds.
+The right macro photography settings to capture the perfect shot.

 Selecting the right camera settings for macro photography is essential for getting up close and personal with such tiny subjects.
 Here’s an ideal starting point to get the best macro photos:

 - Aperture — For the smallest subjects (one inch or smaller), it’s best to use a higher aperture setting between f/8 and f/11.
 That’ll help you keep the depth of field deep enough to capture the subject.
 For subjects larger than one inch, you can use a lower f-stop between f/2.8 and f/10.